Languages of South Asia: Afghanistan

 The official languages of Afghanistan are Pashto and Dari (Farsi), both of which are Iranic languages.
 Dari, an Afghan standardised register of the Persian language, is considered the lingua franca of Afghanistan and used to write Afghan literature.
 Tajik is spoken by people closer to Tajikistan, although officially, is regarded as a regional dialect of Dari.
 Pashto is widely spoken by the Pashtun people, who mainly reside towards the south of Afghanistan on the Pakistani-Afghan border.
 A few Turkic languages, like Uzbek and Turkmen, are spoken near regions closer to Uzbekistan and Turkmenistan.
 Balochi is spoken in southern part of the country, primarily bordering areas of Sistan Baluchistan and Balochistan, Pakistan.

 Bangladesh

-Standard Bengali based on the Central dialect is the national language of Bangladesh.
+The national language of Bangladesh is Bengali.
+Standard Bengali based on the Central dialect is used for all official purposes.
 The majority of Bangladeshis speak an eastern variant of Bengali language.
-Other native languages include Sylheti, Rangpuri, Noakhali and Chittagonian, while some ethnic minority indigenous groups also speak Tibeto-Burman, some other Indo-European languages, Dravidian and Austroasiatic languages.
+Some ethnic minority indigenous groups also speak Tibeto-Burman, some other Indo-European languages, Dravidian and Austroasiatic languages.